-Apportionment is of crucial importance since it plays an important role in the U.S. presidential election.
-There have been many debates since the 1787's U.S Constitution and several methods have been proposed, not by scientists, but by famous American politicians.
-We do not develop here an historical presentation of the theory of apportionment, as this presentation is already made in the Balinski and Young monograph (2001).
+Apportionment is of crucial importance since it plays an important role in modern democracies, a classical example being the U.S. presidential election.
+There have been many debates since the 1787's U.S. Constitution and several methods have been proposed, not by scientists, but by famous American politicians.
+We do not develop here an historical presentation of the theory of apportionment, as this presentation is already made in the Balinski and Young's monograph (2001).
 Only the methods used in U.S. presidential elections are described in this section.